header

 Regulators are going to require firms to test and report on their resilience.
 With a virtual twin of the operational ecosystem, a bank or insurer or investment management company could easily respond to regulatory queries like:

 A: A virtual twin provides traceability across the entire ecosystem so you could see the services impacted immediately and over time.
-Organizations can simulate attacks to any aspect of the ecosystem within the digital twin to predict and prevent the impacts of cyberattacks.
+Organizations can simulate attacks to any aspect of the ecosystem within the virtual twin to predict and prevent the impacts of cyberattacks upstream and downstream.

 A: Use the virtual twin to model the new business/process and identify dependencies, overlaps or gaps.
-The virtual twin can be used to identify operational efficiencies and risks using fault tree analysis and traceability.
+The virtual twin can be used to identify operational efficiencies and risks using a model based systems engineering approach or MBSE.
+This drives a more holistic approach to the mapping processes already used in financial services such that all critical components and dependencies are captured to be able to run simulations.

-Moreover, financial organizations can use virtual twins to help eliminate down time, streamline upgrades, system integrations and patches.
+Moreover, in addition to using virtual twins to meet regulatory compliance obligations, financial organizations can use virtual twins to drive operational efficiencies.
+Virtual twins can be used to help eliminate down time, streamline upgrades, system integrations and patches.
 Virtual twins are also a key to cyber security; enabling firms to see and test likely targets for cyber breaches to mitigate those risks.

 Virtual twins are not just for physical products.
-They can be used to model any complex system.
-They are powerful tools for engagement; imagine being able to “show” your board or senior management what happens in a cyber-attack or some other “severe but plausible” disruption scenario.
+They can be used to model any complex system and align key stakeholders.
+They are powerful tools for engagement and collaboration; imagine being able to “show” your board or senior management what happens in a cyber-attack or some other “severe but plausible” disruption scenario.
 A virtual twin is intuitive and accessible to any business user; no engineering degree is required.
-Business owners could access the twin to trace relationships and dependencies and instantly understand how their particular business works, and what it depends on.
+Business owners across the organization could access the twin to trace relationships and inter-dependencies and instantly understand how their particular business works, and what it depends on and how it impacts other business silos.

 The financial company of the future is the one that understands the power of a virtual twin and leverages that power to be compliant with new regulation and stay ahead of the competition.